alissa-huskey/python-class/docs/lessons/data-types/containers.md

 slice
   Selecting a range of elements from a collection.
 In Python, this is done either using {term}`subscription` or the `slice` type.

+sequence
+  A category of data types which are charactarized as ordered collection accessed via index numbers, such as `list` and `tuple`.
 ```